brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

       - "images/Social engineer tran.gif"
       - "images/Vishing tran.png"
       - "images/tailgating tran.gif"
       content : "With indepth specialist knowledge of how criminals operate, Brainstorm Security is best placed to test the physical penetration of your business.
 We’ll cover all bases to check for any weak points, then recommend effective changes to bolster your security. <br/> How do you know if your business is secure?
 The answer – you don’t.
 Until someone attacks or sneaks in.
 At that point, you’ll see exactly where your security was lacking.
-But by then it’s too late. <br/>
+But by then it’s too late. <br><br>
 Our security experts will perform a series of tests to check whether your business is secure.
 Getting into the mindset of your attacker, we’ll seek to exploit all methods of entry to your business to see how your premises and staff copes – and then condsider how you can do things better."
       button:
         enable : true